avi22bhattacharya/music-ai-generator/README.md

-# Welcome to tune.ai
+# tune.ai

-## What it Does
+## Introduction

-**tune.ai** is your go-to platform for AI-driven music generation.
-Whether you're a musician in search of inspiration, a business crafting a unique brand tone, a podcaster setting the mood, or a filmmaker enhancing your project with the perfect soundtrack, **tune.ai** has you covered.

-## How We Built It
+Our platform, **tune.ai**, is an AI-driven music generator capable of creating music based on a specific vibe and/or an artist's style.
+It's a perfect tool for musicians seeking inspiration, businesses developing unique tones for their brand, podcasters, filmmakers, or anyone who loves music.

-We took inspiration from Facebook's MusicGen model and expanded its capabilities.
-Our AI generates tunes based on the specified vibe or emulates the style of your favorite artists.
-To achieve this, we harnessed the power of UM-GPT, enhancing the uniqueness and personalization of the music generated.
-The user-friendly web interface was crafted using HTML/CSS for front-end aesthetics and Flask for robust back-end functionality.
+We rigorously expanded on Meta Audiocraft's MusicGen model to generate tunes which align with the given vibe.
+We added an option to choose an artist's style through UM-GPT's API.
+The user-friendly web interface was created using HTML/CSS/JS for front-end design and Flask for back-end functionality.

-## What's Next for tune.ai

-The journey doesn't end here.
-We're committed to advancing **tune.ai** with the latest in artificial intelligence.
-Our roadmap includes adding more customization features, incorporating a broader spectrum of musical genres, and elevating the audio quality of our generated tunes.
-The aim is to make **tune.ai** an indispensable tool for diverse musical needs, providing users with unparalleled music generation experiences.
-Join us as we continue to shape the future of AI-driven music creation.
+## Installation

+### Requirements
+pip install transformers
+pip install flask
+pip install openai==0.28

+### Usage

+1. Clone the repository.
+2. In the file app.py, insert your OpenAI API key in lines 18, and update the lines 94 and 123 with the appropriate directory where the project is located locally.
+3. Run **python3 app.py**
+4. Open the generated link in a browser and enjoy tune.ai!